clangsdorff/langsdorffkernel/README.md

 - Dex touchpad support for OneUI ROMs.
 - Built-in hook for the `${fps_position}` bug in flagship FOD ports.
 - Updated `sdfat` driver to v2.8.1 (from a33x).
-- AVB and some security checks disabled (varies by build type).
+- AVB and some security checks disabled.
 - Based on Linux 5.10.236.

 **Known Issues**